 Join us for a day dedicated to the future of competition with talks and panels from experts across industries on how they’re preparing to stay ahead of the curve.
 The Project Ascendance Summit is made up of keynotes, fireside chats, panels, and lightning talks to keep you engaged and learning.
 Speakers will share their predictions for the future of work and real-world examples for how companies are implementing strategies to keep them competitive over the next 5-10 years as Gen Z enters the workforce.
-Below is a sample of the featured sessions.

-Christy Johnson, CEO & Founder, Artemis Connection
+Christy Johnson, Founder & CEO Artemis Connection

-Dr. Marisa Herrera, VP Student & Equity Success, Shoreline Community College
+Dr. Marisa Herrera, VP Student Equity & Success, Shoreline Community College

 Nicole Krantz, Human Resources Director, Zumiez